AsmiSaluja25/python-password-manager/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE). special thanks to Tech Raj for explaining the code step by step.
+This project is licensed under the [MIT License](LICENSE).

+Special thanks to Tech Raj for explaining the code step by step.